kpsdev1/Fitness-365/README.md

 ### Gallery
 - This page shows images of what the gym looks like, so the user can get a feel for what the gym has to offer and how it is layed out.
-- The gallery is one of the main pages people will check out, to see what the gym looks like inside so we tried to display each section with equipment clearly.
+- The gallery is one of the main pages people will check out, to see what the gym looks like inside so we tried to display each section of the gym with equipment clearly.
-- On destops and laptops, images are 3 abreast, on device under 1280px they are 2 and on devices less thean 764px it is one image centered.
+- On destops and laptops, images are 3 abreast, on devices under 1280px they are 2 and on devices less than 764px it is one image centered.

 ![Galley photo](readme-docs/images/gallery.png)
 - - -

  ### Contact Us page
 - On the contact us page we have a form that a user can use to contact the gym with any query they have.
-- The form takes the input for name, email, phone number and also the message that they want to submit.
+- The form takes the input for name, email, phone number and also the message that they want to send.
 - When submitted correctly the user will see a message that their from has been submitted correctly and that they can click on a link to retun to the home page.
-- Below the form you will find the gym location with on an embedded google maps, the user can also view the map on a seperate page by click view larger map, which will take them to google maps, where they can get directions to the gym if needs be.
+- Below the form you will find the gym location embedded with google maps, the user can also view the map on a seperate page by clicking view larger map, which will take them to google maps, where they can get directions to the gym if needs be.

 ![contact form on the contact us page](readme-docs/images/form.png)
 ![embedded map with the location of the gym](readme-docs/images/map.png)
 - - -

 ## Future Features:
-In the future I would like to add a **Join now** button under the membership section that when clicked will take the user to a secure payment page that allows the to purchse membership, This would need to be implemented through a secure third party payment site like paypal.
+In the future I would like to add a **Join now** button under the membership section that when clicked will take the user to a secure payment page that allows them to purchase membership, This would need to be implemented through a secure third party payment site like paypal.
 I would also like to add a video to the gallery page that gives a virtual tour of the gym so that users can get get a better view of the gym and how it is layed out.
 - - -